-Case No. A1-045472, City of Reno vs. International Association of Firefighters, Local 731 (2/8/91).
+ItemCase No. A1-045472, City of Reno vs. International Association of Firefighters, Local#253A731 (2/8/91).

-The Board found: That the Union and City opened negotiations with an exchange of proposals on 66 items; that the parties agreed to four ground rules, among them a rule allowing each party to take notes but not to tape record the meetings; that the Union summarily rejected the City's proposal on ratification procedures; that the Union refused to designate its representative at the bargaining table; that the Union canceled a negotiating session scheduled for the next day because the City would not provide certain information regarding the cost of its salary proposal; that, at the fourth negotiating session, the Union insisted that a court reporter be present to record the bargaining session as a precondition to any further bargaining, the City objected to a verbatim transcript of the meeting and the meeting ended; that the making of a verbatim record and the taking of notes are distinctly different and that agreements regarding note-taking do not necessarily apply to stenographic reporting; that the presence of a stenographer in negotiations over the objections of one of the parties is disruptive and frustrating to the bargaining process; and that the Union declared impasse and requested factfinding.
+The Board found: That the Union and City opened negotiations with an exchange of proposals on 66 items; that the parties agreed to four ground rules, among them a rule allowing each party to take notes but not to tape record the meetings; that the Union summarily rejected the City's proposal on ratification procedures; that the Union refused to designate its representative at the bargaining table; that the Union canceled a negotiating session scheduled for the next day because the City would not provide certain information regarding the cost of its salary proposal; that, at the fourth negotiating session as a precondition to any further bargaining, the City objected to a verbatim transcript of the meeting and the meeting ended; that the making of a verbatim record and the taking of notes are distinctly different and that agreements regarding note-taking do not necessarily apply to stenographic reporting; that the presence of a stenographer in negotiations over the objections of one of the parties is disruptive and frustrating to the bargaining process; and that the Union declared impasse and requested factfinding.